TG-Techie/ckks-engine-no-std/README.md

   - **Multiplication**: Multiply encrypted values securely, enabling more complex computations while preserving privacy.
   - **Negation**: Compute the negation of encrypted values, providing additional flexibility in mathematical operations.

+### Version 2.0 Release

+We are excited to announce the initial release of version 2.0 of `ckks-engine`.
+This version includes additional features for enhanced encrypted computations.
+Key highlights of this release include:

+- **Floating-Point Number Operations**:
+  - **Ceil**: Compute the ceiling of encrypted floating-point numbers.
+  - **Round**: Round encrypted floating-point numbers to the nearest integer.
+  - **Floor**: Compute the floor of encrypted floating-point numbers.
+  - **Truncate**: Remove the decimal part of encrypted floating-point numbers.

+- **String Operations**:
+  - **Character Encoding**: Convert characters into ASCII/Unicode values for encryption.
+  - **Length Calculation**: Calculate the length of encrypted strings.

 ## Project Architecture

 The architecture is modular, ensuring scalability and separation of concerns.
 Below is an overview of the project's architecture: